-- From September 2021, the department will be trialling a new smartphone app at Sydney International airport which may initially have a slight time impact on travellers.
-Traveller processing through the biosecurity channels at international airports has not changed.
-Biosecurity officers have been using a smartphone app to scan traveller passports since 2020 at all international airports.
+- The department is rolling out a new smartphone app at all international airports which biosecurity officers will use as part of their duties.
+The rollout will streamline the biosecurity clearance process, however may initially have a slight time impact on travellers.
+Traveller processing through biosecurity channels at international airports has not changed.
+Biosecurity officers have been using an app on official Government-issued smartphones to securely scan traveller passports since 2020 at all international airports.

-All international travellers arriving in Australia should have their passports ready for scanning upon request.
-National rollout of the new smartphone app will commence from February 2022.
+All travellers arriving in Australia should have their passports ready for scanning upon request.

 - See our latest advice on coronavirus (COVID-19)

 Harmful pests and diseases may arrive with travellers coming to Australia.